friendsofhyperf/components/docs/en/components/compoships.md

 # Compoships

-**Compoships** provides the ability to specify relationships in Hyperf's Model ORM based on two (or more) columns.
-This is commonly needed when working with third-party or pre-existing schemas/databases where relationships in Eloquent are defined by matching multiple columns.
+**Compoships** provides the ability to define relationships based on two (or more) columns in Hyperf's Model ORM.
+When dealing with third-party or pre-existing schemas/databases, there is often a need to match multiple columns in the definition of Eloquent relationships.

-## Issue
+## Problem

 Eloquent does not support composite keys.
-As a result, it is not possible to define relationships from one model to another by matching multiple columns.
-Attempting to use a `where` clause (as shown below) will not work when eager-loading the relationship, because **$this->team_id** is null during relationship processing.
+Therefore, it is not possible to define relationships from one model to another by matching multiple columns.
+Attempting to use `where` clauses (as shown in the example below) does not work when eager loading relationships because **$this->team_id** is null when handling the relationship.

 ```php
 namespace App;